make hello

 -

-is a program (and a programming language) intended to help the development of programs that are constructed from one or more source files.
-For instance, you can execute this command in CAEN environment (if you havehello.cpp
+makeis a program (and a programming language) intended to help the development of programs that are constructed from one or more source files.
+For instance, you can execute this command in CAEN environment (if you havehello.cppin your current directory)which will be equivalent to

 g++ hello.cpp -o hello